 Pssst.
 Andrea, you should meet your cast member Royer.
 She's...a lesbian!

 Queer identities have a history of being whispered in our industry.
 This is, in fact, how we met.
 But our friendship was born out of a mutual desire to shout our identities from the rooftop.
 We realized that while we inhabit a professional space that is gay-friendly, queer women and TGNC artists are underrepresented within that space, despite being a huge and vital part of the industry.
-So, with Lisa Kron and Jeanine Tesori’s blessing, we created Ring of Keys in January of 2018.
-What began as two queer sopranos eating cheese and crackers in a New York City apartment is now a sprawling professional network.
-Today, Ring of Keys represents 350+ members in 40 U.S. cities, Toronto, and London, as well as hundreds of allies and associated organizations worldwide.
+Musical theatre is so gay but not queer.
+So, with Lisa Kron and Jeanine Tesori’s blessing, we created Ring of Keys in January of 2018, and became an official nonprofit organization in 2020.
+What began as two queer sopranos eating cheese and crackers in a New York City apartment is now a sprawling artistic service organization.
+Today, Ring of Keys includes 500+ individuals in 40 U.S. cities, Toronto, and London, as well as hundreds of allies and community partner organizations worldwide.
 Welcome to the Ring.
 Do you hear our hearts saying hi?

 — Andrea Prestinario and Royer Bockus, Co-Founders